awez/amirrajan.github.com/a-dark-room/index.md

 For the past two days, A Dark Room has gotten ~200 downloads.
 I haven't done any recent marketing of the game to result in that kind of spike.
 True, the game made it into the top 10 spot a couple of days ago... but I didn't experience this kind of spike the last time it was there.

 The only thing I can think of was that the web version of the game got 1000+ upvotes in an AskReddit thread: [Reddit, what is a fun webgame I can sink a lot of time into?](http://www.reddit.com/r/AskReddit/comments/20al3n/reddit_what_is_a_fun_webgame_i_can_sink_a_lot_of/cg1cxfy).
-Micheal mentioned that there was also an iOS version of the game within the thread comments...
+Michael mentioned that there was also an iOS version of the game within the thread comments...
 I still don't think it could have such an impact given that the [comment was buried way way down in the post](http://www.reddit.com/r/AskReddit/comments/20al3n/reddit_what_is_a_fun_webgame_i_can_sink_a_lot_of/cg1s9ho).
 Maybe it did...
 I have no idea.

 Also.
 This dev blog was linked to in the following newsletters (I received emails and tweets from a couple of readers): [RubyMotion Dispatch](http://rubymotiondispatch.com/) and [TapFame's](https://tapfame.com/) Newsletter.
 Again, I don't think that such a spike could come from these distributions (I may be wrong).